Nikephoros Diogenes: History

 Nikephoros twice attempted to assassinate Alexios in person, however, the first time he was not able to do so because of the presence of a maid fanning mosquitoes off of the emperor, and the second time he was halted by a guard.
 Alexios became suspicious of Nikephoros, and ordered his brother Adrianos to investigate.
 Adrianos, who was already a member of the conspiracy, reported that he found nothing suspicious.
 Alexios, still suspicious, then arrested Nikephoros, and after being tortured, Nikephoros confessed the full extent of the conspiracy.
 Nikephoros was blinded in 1094 for conspiring against Alexios, which was a standard punishment for conspirators in Byzantine culture.
 The punishments inflicted upon the others conspirators are not fully known, however Alexios' brother Adrianos disappears from history after the conspiracy was discovered, and Michael Taronites was only spared by the intervention of his wife, Maria Komnene, who was the sister of Alexios.

-After being blinded, Nikephoros retired to his estates, and spent the remaining years of his life studying classical literature, having secretaries read out the texts to him.
-After 1094, nothing more is heard of Nikephoros.
-In 1095 an impostor of Nikephoros, Pseudo-Diogenes, convinced the Cuman chieftains Boniak and Tugorkan to invade the Byzantine Empire, dethrone Alexios, install himself as emperor.
-The Cumans occupied Paristrion before being repulsed by Byzantine forces, led by Alexios.
+Anna Komnene writes that though Alexios had Nikephoros blinded, he continued to care for Nikephoros afterwards, reinstating most of Nikephoros' possessions and trying to console him.
+However, Nikephoros was "frantic with grief, detested town-life and was fond of living on his own estate", to which he retired not long after his blinding.
+He spent the remaining years of his life there, studying classical literature and philosophy, which were necessarily read aloud to him.
+He also became proficient in geometry, by having a tutor make geometrical models for him in relief or 3D.
+Despite these distractions, Nikephoros "never forgot his old grudge against the Emperor, but nourished throughout a smouldering expectation of royal power", and apparently plotted against him one last time; a friend in whom Nikephoros had confided informed Alexios of the plot, but Nikephoros gave up all the details when summoned for questioning, and was eventually pardoned.
+Nothing more is heard of Nikephoros after 1094.